equinor/radix-platform/public-site/site/docs/topic-concepts/index.md

 ### The `build-deploy` pipeline

 This is triggered by a commit in GitHub to a branch mapped to an environment.
 In turn, this causes all components to be rebuilt and a new deployment to be created in the appropriate environment.

+Before the deployment is done, after a build, the image is scanned for security-related issues.
+If a scan result contains HIGH and/or SEVERE issues, it will not fail the pipeline.
+It is meant as information for the developer to act upon.

 ![Diagram of the build-deploy pipeline](pipeline-build-deploy.png "The build-deploy pipeline")